 Funding Amount or Percentage 1.
-EU contribution to costs incurred by the consortium Maximum 75% 2.
-EU contribution to financial support to third parties (i.e. tourism SME's) Maximum 75% 4.
-Financial support to third parties (i.e. tourism SMEss) Amount allocated to a single SME may vary depending on the project proposal but must not exceed 10,000 EUR per SME The consortium is requested to financially support minimum 60 tourism SMEs selected for the support scheme implemented by the project.
+EU contribution to eligible costs incurred by the consortium Maximum 75% 2.
+EU contribution to financial support to third parties (i.e. tourism SME's) Maximum 75% 3.
+Financial support to third parties (i.e. tourism SMEs) Maximum EUR 600,000 per project proposal.
+Amount allocated to a single SME may vary depending on the project proposal but must not exceed 10,000 EUR per SME.
+The consortium is requested to financially support minimum 60 tourism SMEs selected for the support scheme implemented by the project.